Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: gate scheme descriptions

-First, each Yb ion should be initialized in the lowest hyperfine ground state ($\ket{\uparrow}$) through optical pumping.
-Next, applying a $\pi/2$ microwave pulse can create a superposition of the $\ket{\uparrow}$ and $\ket{\downarrow}$ states.
-Following this, the population is transferred from the passive qubits to the active qubits by applying four $\pi$ pulses ($P_1$) simultaneously (two on each ion) as shown in \cref{yb-qubits}.
+After initializing each Yb ion into the lowest hyperfine ground state ($\ket{\uparrow}$), and applying a $\pi/2$ microwave pulse to create a superposition of the $\ket{\uparrow}$ and $\ket{\downarrow}$ states, the two-qubit gate process begins.
+First, the population is transferred from the passive qubits to the active qubits by applying four $\pi$ pulses ($P_1$) simultaneously (two on each ion) as shown in \cref{yb-qubits}.
 This results in the transitions $\ket{\uparrow} \mapsto \ket{\uparrow'}$ and $\ket{\downarrow} \mapsto \ket{\downarrow'}$, placing each Yb ion into a superposition of $\ket{\uparrow'}$ and $\ket{\downarrow'}$.
 At this stage, the magnetic dipole-dipole interaction between the active qubits performs a two-qubit phase gate.
-Specifically, if the control qubit (the first qubit) is in state $\ket{\uparrow'}$, the phase of the target qubit (the second qubit) remains unchanged.
-Conversely, if the control qubit is in state $\ket{\downarrow'}$, it induces a phase change in the target qubit.
+If the first qubit is in the state $\ket{\uparrow'}$, the dipole-dipole interaction induces $\exp(i\frac{\pi}{4} Z_2)$ on the second qubit, and if the first qubit is in the state $\ket{\downarrow'}$ it induces $\exp(-i\frac\pi4 Z_2)$ on the second qubit.
 Finally, after a time delay, the quantum states are brought back to the passive qubits by applying another set of $\pi$ pulses ($P_2$).
 A schematic representation of this process is shown in \cref{yb-qubits}.

 Note that to perform a CZ gate between passive qubits, additional single-qubit gates are required in conjunction with the above phase gate

 where $\sqrt Z$ for a Pauli $Z$ is defined as $\sqrt{Z}:= \exp(-i\frac{\pi}{4} Z)$, and $U_{1} = \exp( i\frac{\pi }{4}(Z\otimes Z))$ is the unitary implemented by the Ising interaction.
 Once we have a CZ gate, a CNOT gate also can be achieved by applying two Hadamard gates on the target qubit $\mathrm{CNOT}=(\mathbb I\otimes H) \mathrm{CZ} (\mathbb I\otimes H)$.
 Single qubit gates can be performed on passive qubits either through microwave fields or with the help of active qubits through optical fields \cite{grimm2021universal}.\\